-In Joanna Murray-Smith’s one-acter, middle-age housewife and formerly prominent poetess Honor comments to a reporter that there comes a time when reading is more enjoyable than being handcuffed to a bed.
-This ultrasmooth production, directed by Andrew J. Robinson, offers so many relevant observations about relationships that it overcomes the lack of sexual fire needed to make its premise plausible.
+In Joanna Murray-Smith’s one-acter, middle-age housewife and formerly prominent poetess Honor (Susan Sullivan) comments to a reporter that there comes a time when reading is more enjoyable than being handcuffed to a bed.
+Her witty renunciation of sex as a key force in marriage sets the stage for a cleverly written, highly entertaining drama about a man’s desire for a much younger woman and how it destroys his 32-year marriage.
+This ultrasmooth production, perceptively directed by Andrew J. Robinson, offers so many relevant observations about relationships that it overcomes the lack of sexual fire needed to make its premise fully plausible.

 Pulitzer Prize-winning writer-journalist Gus (Robert Foxworth) is shown being interviewed by 29-year-old Claudia (Kirsten Potter), a beautiful, calculating biographer who eventually leaps past literary language with a randy come-on.
 This unleashes 59-year-old Gus’ resolve to abandon the chic, elegant Honor and reclaim the lust of his youth.